ubi-coro/gaussian-splatting-Windows/README.md

 ## Requirements

 This is the hardware and software required to run 3D Gaussian Splatting for Real-Time Radiance Fields.
-Technically, the viewer has much smaller requirements compared to the the optimizer.
+Technically, the viewer has much smaller requirements compared to the optimizer.
 I decided to list the

 ### Hardware